lukaszgard/sesja-manifest/README.md

 [System dependencies](http://www.yoctoproject.org/docs/2.2.1/ref-manual/ref-manual.html#required-packages-for-the-host-development-system)

-*In case of lack of supported distribution on your build host, install 'Ubuntu' on 'Virtual-Box'*
+*In case of lack of supported distribution on your build host install 'Ubuntu' on 'Virtual-Box'*

 ### Installing